 The aluminum encapsulated base ensures fast and even heat distribution over electric, gas, and induction stovetops.
 What sets the Cuisinart 766-26 apart from the HOMICHEF and the Learn to Brew is the features.
 With the Cuisinart pot, you get a cool-grip handle, drip-free pouring, dishwasher safe material, and a lifetime warranty against manufacturer defects.

-A downside to the Cuisinart pot is that the diameter is only 10 inches, which is smaller than the other pots on our list.
+A downside to the Cuisinart pot is that the diameter is only 10 inches, which is smaller than the other pots on my list.
 This might not initially seem like a big deal; however, sous vides are typically 2-3 inches in diameter, which can then limit the amount of food you place in the stock pot.